GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

     User Guess   [ Textbox  ]
 ```

-Also provide a button with label "Play" that generates the random number and displays a message in Label if user won.
+Also provide a button with label "Play" that generates the random number and displays a message in Label if the user won.

 ```
     [ Play  ]
 ```

 - Save the win/loss counts and winning/losing number in a text file 'stat.csv'.
-Display the average win/loss on UI when user closes the app.
+Display the average win/loss on UI when the user closes the app.

 ```
     eg: